wavemaker/docs/website/blog/2024-12-05-versioning-release-policy.md

 | 11.7 | LTS | April 2024 | July 2024 | April 2025 |
 | 11.6 | LTS | Mar 2024 | June 2024 | Mar 2025 |

-Tentative dates are offered as general guidance and are subject to change.

 :::note
-Patch will be provided on the latest version in that particular series.
+Patch is provided on the latest version in that particular series.
 :::

 ## Best Practices for Staying Updated